Therapy for Pregnancy, Infertility, and Postpartum Health

 "I highly recommend Dr. Hick to anyone who wants to enhance their relationships or their life in general.
 Whether you are struggling to find a fulfilling relationship, or if you ...
 Read More

-- Group Therapy for Postpartum Moms - Accepting New Members Now!
+- Group Therapy for Partners in ADHD - Accepting New Members Now!

 - Therapy for Divorce